pebreo/docker-notes/docker-compose.md

 **Version 2-type** `docker-compose.yml` file
 ---------------------------------------
 A couple notes about version 2-type compose files:
-* All services are in the same `networks` by default.
+* All services are connected to eachother by default: no need to define `networks`.
 * If you want to connect services then you can use the `networks` label.
 For example, if you wanted the `postgres` service to only connect to `web` then you can make a separate network for it called `db_backend`.
 * You can connect to other containers by using the service name of the container you want to connect to.
 For example, from the `web` container you can access `nginx` by doing something like: `nc -w 1 -z nginx 8000`
-* The `volumes` declaration means you can define named containers.
-Those are useful because named volumes persiste even after you delete containers that connect to it.
+* The `volumes` declaration means you can define named volumes.
+Those are useful because named volumes persist even after you delete containers that connect to it.
 ```yaml
 version: "2"